 As far as I can see, there are 3 main ways breastfeeding makes your life easier: less dishwashing, faster midnight feedings, and fewer illnesses.

-Dishwashing.
 My nemesis.
 The chore that’s never done.
 I HATE dishes.
-When I started bottle feeding my firstborn, the amount of dishes I had to do EXPLODED.
-Not only did I wash bottles and bottle accessories, I sterilized those suckers too.
+When I started bottle feeding my firstborn, the number of dishes I had to do EXPLODED.
+Not only did I wash bottles and bottle accessories, but I also sterilized those suckers too.
 When I made a bottle I used a spoon to stir instead of shaking the formula (to keep air out).
-And sometimes I made a few bottles worth at a time in a pitcher.
+And sometimes I made a few bottle worths at a time in a pitcher.
 It all added dishes upon dishes upon dishes.

 Coincidence?
 Totally could be.
 Probably not.